websanco/liferay-learn/docs/dxp/7.x/en/users-and-permissions/managing-user-data/sanitizing-user-data.md

 To review any entry, click it.
 You're brought to the application's edit mode (in this case, Blogs), where you can make any changes to the content that are necessary.

-To manage (anonymize or delete) all the items for an application at once:
+To manage (anonymize or delete) all the items for an application at once,

 1. Click the Actions button (![Actions](../../images/icon-actions.png)) for the application.